Carbonara: Pre-WW2 theory of origin

-WWII theory of origin
+WW2 theory of origin

 A review of the history of carbonara's appearance in cookbooks and other forms of media (see above) supports a post-World War II origin of this dish after the Allied liberation of Rome in 1944.
-This is the opinion of Food writer Alan Davidson, food blogger and historian Luca Cesari, and historian Eleonora Cozzella.
-Multiple sources support that Allied personnel enjoyed the dish and played a role in its genesis by providing abundant ingredients such as bacon and cheese.
+This is the opinion of the food writer Alan Davidson, the food blogger and historian Luca Cesari, and the historian Eleonora Cozzella.
+Multiple sources report that Allied personnel enjoyed the dish and played a role in its genesis by providing abundant ingredients such as bacon and cheese.

-According to one particular narrative, a young Italian Army cook named Renato Gualandi created the dish in 1944, with other Italian cooks, as part of a dinner for the U.S. Army, because the Americans "had fabulous bacon, very good cream, some cheese and powdered egg yolks".
+According to one narrative, a young Italian Army cook, Renato Gualandi, created the dish in 1944, with other Italian cooks, as part of a dinner for the U.S. Army, because the Americans "had fabulous bacon, very good cream, some cheese and powdered egg yolks".

-According to the interviews and research into historical documents by Eleonora Cozzella, the dish was born out of a dish called "spaghetti breakfast" that would be requested by Allied personnel when they visit Italian cookeries: a kind of bacon and eggs served on top of spaghetti.
-British historian Luca Cesari concurs by saying that bacon and eggs as a combination is more familiar to the American and British than it is to the Italians of the time.
+According to interviews and archival research by Eleonora Cozzella, the dish was born out of a dish called "spaghetti breakfast" that would be requested by Allied personnel when they visit Italian cook shops: a kind of bacon and eggs served on top of spaghetti.
+The British historian Luca Cesari concurs, saying that bacon and eggs as a combination was more familiar to Americans and British than it was to Italians at that time.

 Evolution after creation

-As mentioned above, carbonara was first described in a 1952 cookbook about food being made in Chicago.
+Carbonara was first described in a 1952 cookbook about food in Chicago.
 Cesari writes that the recipe was probably brought to the United States by an American serviceman who had passed through Rome during the Italian campaign or by an Italian American who had encountered it in Rome, making carbonara a dish that closely links Italy and the United States.
-Italian academic Alberto Grandi has said that carbonara's first attested recipe is American, citing Cesari, a claim that has been criticized in Italy.
+The Italian academic Alberto Grandi has said that carbonara's first attested recipe is American, citing Cesari, a claim that has been criticized in Italy.

 The version of the dish found in the 1954 La Cucina Italiana slowly evolved into the "canonical" carbonara of today.
 Pecorino and guanciale slowly made their way into carbonara recipes in the late 1950s and the 1960s.
 Recipes from that time still featured cream: in fact, the widespread removal of cream only happened in the 1990s.
 Grandi and Cesari comment that the removal of ingredients appear to be motivated by a wish to have the dish fit better with the "idyllic Italian stereotype of the rustic kitchen".